natalieagus/50005/docs/Problem Set/10-dns.md

   </p>

   <p>
-    This can be fixed by inserting a glue record — specifically, the A record for <code>ns.research.sutd.edu.sg</code> — directly into the <code>sutd.edu.sg</code> zone, alongside the NS record.
+    This can be fixed by inserting a <span class="orange-bold">glue</span> record, specifically, the A record for <code>ns.research.sutd.edu.sg</code> directly into the <code>sutd.edu.sg</code> zone, alongside the NS record.
 This gives resolvers the IP address they need to proceed with querying the subdomain’s authoritative server.
   </p>

   <p>